Close

 Through the pandemic, Metropolis was able to add new customers and strengthen its brand further.
 The management has also taken the opportunity to build stronger systems with better controls, and improve the system’s automation and weed out inefficiencies.
 Technology is a huge focus for Metropolis.
 The company has invested heavily to offer an omni-channel customer experience with aspirations to provide the best of both worlds to consumers — an established healthcare brand with strong credibility and scientific expertise, along with the best tech experience and consumer convenience.

 Metropolis has introduced new features where patients can track their phlebotomist on a mobile app, along with their sample and when the test results will be ready.
 Its vision is to be able to offer various degrees of customer touchpoints.
-Patients can engage with the company through its call centers, physical service centres or through the mobile app to book a test or track their report.
+Patients can engage with the company through its call centres, physical service centres or through the mobile app to book a test or track their report.

 In India, the diagnostic industry is not regulated.
 There are no minimum quality standards imposed by the government.
 Out of the 150,000 labs in India, only 10% are run by pathologists.
 In contrast, Metropolis is considered amongst the top 1% labs in the world, according to the College of American Pathologists1, a global accreditation board.
 We think that is a remarkable achievement — and a testament to the company’s strong and visionary management team.